 An approachable, scrumptious strawberry French macarons recipe.
 Fill the macaron shells with a fresh strawberry filling.
 Or whip up a strawberry-infused, silky French buttercream.
 Or both!
 The method includes professional tips for success.
 And how to infuse as much strawberry flavor as possible into your macarons.

-If this is your first attempt at baking French macarons at home, you may find it helpful to start with How to Make Macarons, Seriously, or Why Every Macaron Recipe is Really the Same.
-Then click back this way for how to add loads of enticing strawberry flavor to your batch.
+If this is your first attempt at baking French macarons at home, you may find it helpful to start with How to Make Macarons, Seriously, or learn how to subscribe to my exclusive series, French Macarons: Simplified.
+Then click back this way to keep reading.

 Jump to: